DinethRubeh/Customer-Churn-Prediction/README.md

 # Customer-Churn-Prediction
-Customer churn modeling on a imbalanced dataset.
+Customer Churn modeling on an imbalanced customer churn dataset.

 Contains workbooks on,
  - EDA and feature engineering of the churn dataset